RoaringBitmap/RoaringBitmap/README.md

 generate a RoaringBitmap which lies in RAM.
 As the name suggest, the ImmutableRoaringBitmap itself cannot be modified.

-This design was inspired by druid.io.
+This design was inspired by Druid.

 One can find a complete working example in the test file TestMemoryMapping.java.